Cartman16/dto-input-ts/README.md

 In my sample implementation I use only a button and a rotary encoder. *By the way if somebody stzumbles over this and knows how two use multpli instances of a rotary encoder overlay without building a second or multiple overlays I would be grateful for an example or links explaining this subject.*

 ## State of the project
-Currently the library is still under development but already read the data, filters unrelevant data and provides the red data in an array.
+Currently the library is still under development but already reads the data, filters unrelevant data and provides the read data in an array.
 I still need to implement some kind of event or other interface for interacting with with this library.

 Missing:
 - Smaple DTS files for compiling an overlay